By Chris Carmichael,

 Myth #4: Older athletes can’t recover between big back-to-back days

 Senior athletes tell me all the time that they don’t recover as fast as they used to.
 That they used to be able to do a big ride and feel better after one day of rest, and now it takes two days or more.
 I feel it, too, and it is true that hard workouts can take more out of us as senior athletes (bigger recovery hole to fill), and that our abilities to repair tissues and adapt to stress are slower than before.
-So, how do senior athletes survive and thrive during multi-day cycling tours and Bucket List events like the Golden State Epic?
+So, how do senior athletes survive and thrive during multi-day cycling tours and CTS Bucket List events?

 As with many other areas of our lives, senior athletes have to work smarter instead of harder.
 Chances are, your recovery habits during your younger years had a lot of room for improvement.
 You could have recovered better and adapted more.
 That’s what you need to do now.
 Sleep, nutrition, and hydration are the pillars of recovery.
 When my athletes and I do 500+ miles in 6 days, the focus is just: eat, sleep, ride, repeat.
 Even in your everyday life, do the work to enhance your recovery habits around sleeping, eating, and staying hydrated.
 You will see a significant improvement in your ability to recover from day to day.